graveyardkeeper/MLDL-deliberate-learning/README.md

 I got an idea to a make nice and clean repository for learning Machine Learning and Deep Learning when i've done reading this BLog ["How I'd start learning machinnne learning again in 3 years](https://towardsdatascience.com/how-id-start-learning-machine-learning-again-3-years-in-55c52aaee52a) by Daniel Bourke.

+Read this if you want to know [How to become a machine learning engineer: A cheat sheet](https://www.techrepublic.com/article/how-to-become-a-machine-learning-engineer-a-cheat-sheet/#:~:text=What%20other%20skills%20are%20required,skills%20needed%2C%20according%20to%20Udacity.)

 -  Machine learning concepts — understand what kind of problems machine learning can and should be used for.
 [Elements of AI](https://www.elementsofai.com/) is great for this.